-The portfolio has a duration position that is longer than the wider market as part of its objective, and this was a modest positive for returns relative to the market.
-Sector selection was also positive for the portfolio.
-Our bias towards structured bonds was helpful as the sector performed strongly, as was our longstanding underweight in supranational bonds.
-The lower perceived risk of the supranational sector contributed to it lagging the wider market.
+Sector positioning was positive over the quarter.
+Our bias towards insurance bonds was helpful as the sector performed strongly, as was our exposure to the structured sector.
+Our longstanding underweight in supranational bonds also helped performance as the lower perceived risk of the supranational sector contributed to it again lagging the wider market.